Last night I heard of the passing away of a my friend Sandra Haywood.

 Since I bought it on ebay in July, I've shot my way through 2 x 36 exp films, on to my third now and it's been super-exciting!!

-Also it's been a very steep and costly learning curve.
-At the very least half of the shots are completely crap, and the cost of processing an arm and a leg, but I've now fallen back in love with film big time.
-If any one has time and expertise to give me some advice, it will be very gratefully received!
+Also it's been a very steep learning curve.
+At the very least half of the shots are completely crap but I've now fallen back in love with film big time.

-I shall post more photos on here and on my flickr a bit later, and try very hard not to let it completely take over my life and stop me from getting on with the day job!
+I shall post more photos on my flickr a bit later and try very hard not to let it completely take over my life.

 Yesterday was my birthday (droopy drawers), and so we went to see the 'Dreamtime' exhibition.
 Half of the exhibition was in Les Abbatoirs Museum of Modern Art in Toulouse and the other half, which we saw yesterday, was in the prehistoric caves at Mas d'Azil.
 The works are a culmination of 3 year long residencies by various international contemporary artists and their individual responses to the caves.